 For those who are overweight, losing weight can be an essential part of relieving foot pain.

 If you're looking to lose weight, why not try adding a walk into your daily routine?
 Scenic walking routes abound here in Klamath.
-Why not try the dog-friendly walking trail found at Steen Sports Park?
+You may want to try the dog-friendly walking trail found at Steen Sports Park.
 If you'd like to enjoy birdwatching while walking, try the Link River Trail, which follows the Link River in Klamath Falls.
 Additionally, Moore Park includes many walking trails, including those with varied terrain for when you're ready for a challenge.
 Finally, if you're feeling unmotivated to keep moving, geocaching may be for you.
 There are over 900 geocaches in the Klamath area, and hunting for them serves as a fun way to keep you moving.

 If foot pain is preventing you from beginning a walking routine, a visit with our podiatrist, Jeff Merrill DPM FACFAS can help get you moving again.

 The holidays are over, but most regions of the country face a few more months of winter.
 Whether you’re slogging through deep snow and sub-zero temperatures in the north, or contending with dampness, chill, and muddy conditions in the south, it’s important to take care of your feet all winter long.
 You’ll want them to be healthy and ready for action when spring finally arrives.

 Most Americans will have walked 75,000 miles by the time they turn 50, according to the American Podiatric Medical Association (APMA).
 Is it little wonder, then, that a 2014 APMA foot health survey found that foot pain affects the daily activities—walking, exercising, or standing for long periods of time—of a majority of Americans?